guanlongzhao/fac-via-ppg/README.md

 # Foreign Accent Conversion by Synthesizing Speech from Phonetic Posteriorgrams (accepted to Interspeech'19)

-This branch hosts the code we used to prepare our interspeech'19 paper titled "[Foreign Accent Conversion by Synthesizing Speech from Phonetic Posteriorgrams](https://psi.engr.tamu.edu/wp-content/uploads/2019/07/zhao2019interspeech.pdf)"
+This repository hosts the code we used to prepare our interspeech'19 paper titled "[Foreign Accent Conversion by Synthesizing Speech from Phonetic Posteriorgrams](https://psi.engr.tamu.edu/wp-content/uploads/2019/07/zhao2019interspeech.pdf)"

 ### Install